 Oklahoma City hosts its Farmers’ Market at Scissortail Park starting in May.
 Oklahoma farmers, producers, and artisans will host its new producer-only mid-week Farmers’ Market for its first season.
 The mid-week Farmers’ Market will be held the last Wednesday of each month from May through September from 5-8 p.m.

 The City of Blanchard hosts a Farmers’ Market each Saturday from 8 a.m. - 12 p.m. starting Saturday, April 2nd and ending in October.
 Each vendor will be selling Oklahoma-made produce and products with live entertainment on special days.

 Eat in Season

-Eating in season produce can help ensure peak nutrition content, freshness, and support local agriculture.
+Eating in-season produce can help ensure peak nutrition content and freshness, and support local agriculture.
 All great things for our health and the environment.
-Please see the provided recipe to incorporate several fruits and vegetables that are in-season the month of March.
+Please see the provided recipe to incorporate several fruits and vegetables that are in season the month of March.

 If you see one of the Norman Regional dietitians on March 8th, wish them a Happy Registered Dietitian Nutritionist Day!